frovedis/frovedis/doc/manual/python/dataframe/grouped_df_agg_func.md

 Once FrovedisGroupedDataframe instance is created, several aggregation operations can be performed on it such as max(), min(), sem(), var(), etc.

 The aggregation operation will basically compute summary for each group.
 Some examples:

-- Compute group sums or means.
+- Compute group sums, means, var or sem.
 - Compute group sizes / counts.
+- Compute max or min in the group.

 Also, aggregation functions can be chained along with groupby() calls in frovedis.